High Point Furniture Makers: 1927 to 1931: Piedmont League

 The Philadelphia Phillies obtained Walters from the Boston Red Sox on June 14, 1934.
-Ater playing 80 games at third base, he was converted into a pitcher at age 25.
+After playing 80 games at third base, he was converted into a pitcher at age 25.
 Walters debuted as pitcher for Philadelphia on September 24, 1934, pitching two perfect innings against the Brooklyn Dodgers.
 After his successful relief appearance, the Phillies gave him a start six days later against the Boston Braves, where he pitched five innings and gave up one run.

 In 1939, pitching with the Cincinnati Reds, Walters won the pitching Triple Crown, leading the National League with 27 victories, a 2.29 ERA, and 137 strikeouts.
 Walters won the Most Valuable Player award that season, in which he also batted .325 with 16 RBI.

 Walters helped the Cincinnati Reds win the 1940 World Series.
 Pitching in Game 2 against the Detroit on October 3, 1940, Walters pitched a complete game in a 5-3 Reds victory.
 Four days later, Walters evened the Series for the Reds in Game 6 with a complete game, five-hitter and another shutout in a 4–0 win.
 He also became the first pitcher in 14 years to hit a home run in the World Series, with his 8th inning home run in Game 6.

 In his 16-season major league pitching career, Walters had a career 198–160 won–lost record with 1,107 strikeouts and a 3.30 ERA in 3,104 innings and 428 appearances, with a 1.34 WHIP.
 Walters threw 242 complete games and 42 shutouts during his career.

 The 1930 High Point pointers finished the season in last place, as the Piedmont League was one of only two Class C level leagues that played in 1930, along with the Middle Atlantic League.
 The Pointers placed sixth in the six–team Piedmont League regular season standings.
 High Point ended the regular season with a record of 64–76, playing under returning player/manager Dan Boone.
 High Point finished 13.5 games behind the first place Henderson Gamecocks in the Piedmont League regular season standings.
 With their last place finish, High Point did not qualify for the two–team playoff won by the second place Durham Bulls over Henderson in seven games.
 Pitcher Richard Durham of High Point led the Piedmont League with 22 wins on the season.